D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - Reader

 **The user has Contributor Access to the SA**.
-This arror is caused because this user lack sufficient permissions at the subscription level.
+This error is caused because this user lack sufficient permissions at the subscription level.
 The need to be able to **list all the storage accounts in the subscription**.